craigthelinguist/bitcalc/README.md

 # bitcalc
 This is a REPL for evaluating bitwise operations.
-It's a little bit easier to see what [some bitwise hacks are doing](https://stackoverflow.com/questions/1766535/bit-hack-round-off-to-multiple-of-8) when you see how each operation changes the bits on the underlying binary.
-For example, this one which rounds a number up to the nearest 8:
+It's a little bit easier to see what [some bitwise hacks are doing](https://stackoverflow.com/questions/1766535/bit-hack-round-off-to-multiple-of-8) when you see how the bits of a number are modified with each operation.
+For example, here's how you can round up to the next multiple of 8:

 ```
 $ let x = 5